dundiri/Final-Project./README (2).md

 **1.3 Test Analysis**

-The testing process will be executed based on the above requirements for the ***module under test name***.
+The testing process will be executed based on the above requirements for the ***Shopping experience***.
 The following test conditions were found:

  - Enter test conditions here